etu/mkvcleaner/README.md

 - sed

 # Usage
-Edit the `WANTED_LANGS` array at the top of the file to specify languages that you want to keep, then run the script like this:
+Either edit the `WANTED_LANGS` array at the top of the script or create a config-file to alter the same variable to define which languages you want to keep, then run the script like this:
 ```bash
 ./mkvtrackcleaner /path/to/directory
 ```